-Learn more about the Bachelor's programme in Economics and Business Economics at the University of Amsterdam.
-Programme director Dr. Silvia Dominguez Martinez explains what you can expect of this challenging Bachelor's programme.
-Additionally some of our students share their experiences with this Bachelor’s and student life.
+Dr. Silvia Dominguez Martinez, programme director of the Bachelor’s programme in Economics and Business Economics, explains what you can expect of this challenging Bachelor's programme.
+Additionally, 2 of our students share their experiences with this Bachelor’s and student life.

 Find out what our BSc Economics and Business Economics is about and why you should study it at the UvA.